-“I will miss you forever”: Heartbreaking tributes to bartenders killed at Q Club in Colorado Springs
+“I will miss you forever”: Heartbreaking tributes to bartenders killed at Club Q in Colorado Springs

 The attack on the LGBTQ venue happened on the eve of Transgender Day of Remembrance.
 It was also the night before the queer venue hosted an all-ages brunch.
 It is being investigated as a hate crime.

-How to help those impacted by the Q Club Colorado Springs tragedy
+How to help those impacted by the Club Q Colorado Springs tragedy

 Two main fundraisers are collecting money to help those impacted by the attack.
 Colorado Gives has a dedicated site for helping those killed in mass shooting tragedies: Colorado Healing Fund.